MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/concepts-container-networking.md

 |Command line|none|calicoctl|

 >[!Important]
 >The default selection is currently to use Flannel in overlay networking mode.
->To enable Calico CNI and network policy use the `-primaryNetworkPlugin` parameter of the `New-AksHciCluster` PowerShellCommand and specify `calico` as the value.
->**This cannot be changed after the cluster has been deployed and will apply to both Windows and Linux cluster nodes.**
+To enable Calico CNI and network policy use the `-primaryNetworkPlugin` parameter of the `New-AksHciCluster` PowerShell command and specify `calico` as the value. **This cannot be changed after the cluster has been deployed and will apply to both Windows and Linux cluster nodes.**

->For example:
+Here's an example:

 >```powershell
 >New-AksHciCluster -name MyCluster -primaryNetworkPlugin 'calico'